https://info.cotiviti.com/hubfs/Blog_1200x627_HEDISMY2024.jpg

 Samantha Davis

-Samantha is the HEDIS program manager supporting Cotiviti’s Quality Intelligence solution.
-She has over 10 years of experience working in HEDIS and is primarily responsible for bridging her knowledge of HEDIS requirements to inform product roadmap, operations, and client collaboration, guiding the organization through the annual HEDIS update cycle.
+Samantha is the manager of program management supporting Cotiviti’s Quality Intelligence solution.
+She has over 12 years of experience working in HEDIS.
+Her team of HEDIS and state and custom program managers are responsible for ensuring adherence to NCQA and state Medicaid specifications.
+She is primarily responsible for bridging her knowledge of HEDIS requirements to inform product roadmap, operations, and client collaboration, guiding the organization through the annual HEDIS update cycle.

 Read More